dogue/moscore/README.md

 ## Contributing

-While Moscore is still in the building phase, we welcome contributions and ideas from the community.
+While MOScore is still in the building phase, we welcome contributions and ideas from the community.
 Feel free to fork the repository, submit issues, or propose pull requests.

 ## Disclaimer

-Please note that Moscore is still in development and is not ready for use.
+Please note that MOScore is still in development and is not ready for use.
 The current codebase may undergo significant changes.

 ## The Name